TomfromBerlin/Debian-Pihole-Unbound/README.md

 `rm /etc/unbound/unbound.conf.d/resolvconf_resolvers.conf`

 By simply removing the file and restart Unbound then it works correctly as a recursive DNS.
 The problem is that after a while this file is being auto generated again, this didn't happen in Buster but it is happening now in Bullseye because of the `openresolv` package.
-To prevent this, the /etc/resolvconf.conf file must be modified as described above or you choose
+To prevent this, the /etc/resolvconf.conf file must be modified as described above, or you choose

 ##### _The easy way_